 Our classroom teachers are often engaged in purposeful work because the young child lives in imitation.
 Our work is caring for ourselves, each other, and our environment.
 In the course of our days and weeks teachers and kindergarten children join together in baking bread, chopping vegetables, setting the table, washing dishes, sweeping the floor, and tending to the repair and keeping of our classroom, developing their will and also building confidence, competence, and social skills.

-Our daily snack and lunch are prepared with all organic ingredients.
+Our daily snack is prepared with all organic ingredients.
 We say a blessing each day in gratitude for our food and practice table manners setting the stage for life long social skills.

 At circle time we gather to sing songs, recite verse, go on imaginative journeys, and develop strong language abilities living in the themes of the seasons.
 This is an important time for the children to grow in relationship with themselves and their classroom community.